awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskset-loadbalancer.md

 # AWS::ECS::TaskSet LoadBalancer<a name="aws-properties-ecs-taskset-loadbalancer"></a>

-Details on the load balancer or load balancers to use with a task set\.
+The load balancer configuration to use with a service or task set\.

+When you add, update, or remove a load balancer configuration, Amazon ECS starts a new deployment with the updated Elastic Load Balancing configuration\.
+This causes tasks to register to and deregister from load balancers\.

+We recommend that you verify this on a test environment before you update the Elastic Load Balancing configuration\.

+A service\-linked role is required for services that use multiple target groups\.
+For more information, see [Using service\-linked roles](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.

 ## Syntax<a name="aws-properties-ecs-taskset-loadbalancer-syntax"></a>